ccoff/ccoff.github.io/content/2020-04-26_customizing-live-iso.md

 sudo apt install squashfs-tools
 ```

-Now we "re-squash" the filesystem and copy it back into the *iso/live* directory:
+Next we "re-squash" the filesystem and copy it back into the *iso/live* directory:

 ```text
 sudo mksquashfs squashfs filesystem.squashfs